6.6 Toxicokinetic Modeling

 How are chemical prioritization results different when using only hazard information vs. only exposure information vs. bioactivity-exposure ratios?

-, and exposure inferred from NHANES urinary biomonitoring – which one most limits the number of chemicals that can be prioritized using BERs?
+Of the three datasets used in this training module – bioactivity from ToxCast, TK data from httk, and exposure inferred from NHANES urinary biomonitoring – which one most limits the number of chemicals that can be prioritized using BERs?

 Data and Models used in Toxicokinetic Modeling (TK)

-Common Models used in TK Modeling, that are Provided as Built-in Models in ‘httk’
+Common Models used in TK Modeling, that are Provided as Built-in Models in httk

 pbtk

-: The steady-state solution to the 3-compartment model under an assumption of constant infusion dosing, without considering tissue partitioning.
-This was the firsthttk
+- 3compartmentss: The steady-state solution to the 3-compartment model under an assumption of constant infusion dosing, without considering tissue partitioning.
+This was the first httk model (see Wambaugh et al. 2015, Wetmore et al. 2012, Rotroff et al. 2010).

 Chemical-Specific TK Data Built Into ‘httk’